Universal Audio Volt 2 · โ˜… 4.6 Best for Vintage Tone Check price on Amazon →

 Why you should trust this review

-I purchased the Universal Audio Volt 2 at retail in early November 2025 specifically to evaluate against the Focusrite Scarlett 2i2 4th Gen for home studio use.
-Universal Audio did not provide a sample.
-Across 6 months the Volt 2 sat next to the Scarlett in my studio and both were used roughly equally for daily tracking, mixing, and iPad mobile recording sessions.
+I bought the Volt 2 at retail specifically to evaluate against the Focusrite Scarlett 2i2 for home studio use, and Universal Audio did not provide a sample.
+For six months both interfaces sat side by side in my studio and got used roughly equally for daily tracking, mixing, and mobile recording on an iPad.
+Every comparison in this review came from running them against each other on the same sources, not from reading spec sheets.

 Who should buy the Universal Audio Volt 2?